Magnitude 6.1 earthquake strikes Fiji - EMSC - ExBulletin

 Magnitude 6.1 earthquake strikes Fiji – EMSC

-A 6.1-magnitude earthquake struck Fiji on Monday, the Euro-Mediterranean Seismological Center (EMSC) said.
+Sharjah 24 – Reuters: An earthquake of magnitude 6.1 struck Fiji on Monday, the Euro-Mediterranean Seismological Center said.

 Sources